Nationals vs. Dodgers Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 15 doubles, two triples, six home runs, 15 walks and 22 RBI (52 total hits).
+- Jeimer Candelario has 52 hits with 15 doubles, two triples, six home runs, 16 walks and 22 RBI.

 Candelario Recent Games